The final and longest section of the small intestine that absorbs goodness from what we eat and drink. It is attached to the colon.

 IV or Intravenous

-An IV (intravenous) drip allows you to eat and drink without actually eating or drinking.
-Confused?
-Don't be, it's just a way of getting the nutrients your body needs into your system when you're unable to actually eat or drink.
+An IV (intravenous) drip allows you to get the nutrients your body needs into your system through your veins when you're unable to actually eat or drink.
 It's also a way of getting medicines into your system when you can’t eat or drink – some medicines also work better this way.